 This lighthouse still functions today but is automated.
 No one lives there; it is now a museum.

-The history of the William and Julia Duclan and their seven sons, the keepers of the lighthouse in the late 1800s, fascinated me during our tour of Eagle Bluff.
+The history of William and Julia Duclon and their seven sons, the keepers of the lighthouse in the late 1800s, fascinated me during our tour of Eagle Bluff.
 The lighthouse had been restored to what it looked like in their time and is still furnished with many of their belongings.
 The piano they played is still there, along with a cello, guitar and trumpet.
 The list of the family’s daily duties is still posted.
-The list includes 26 physical tasks—most of them daily tasks— which needed to be completed.
+The list includes 26 physical tasks that needed to be completed—most of them daily.

 The seven boys shared two bedrooms.
-Some of their old wooden toys are still there, but one item particularly grabbed my attention.
+Some of their old wooden toys are still there, and one item particularly grabbed my attention.
 It was a wooden box full of books.
-There was a sign posted on the box that read:
+A sign posted on the box read: USLHE Library Box.

-According to Beach Combing Magazine, “A little space above the second shelf, about an inch and a half high, is utilized on one side by a copy of the New Testament, with Psalms and a hymnal …”
+According to Beach Combing, “A little space above the second shelf, about an inch and a half high, is utilized on one side by a copy of the New Testament, with Psalms and a hymnal ….”

 The box on display at the Eagle Bluff Lighthouse was box number 421.
-Besides the books, ladies would sometimes place recipe cards inside the pages of the books to share with the next lighthouse family.
+Ladies would sometimes place recipe cards inside the pages of the books to share with the next lighthouse family.

 Are you too distracted to read?

 Most are today.
-In “The Lost Art of Slow Reading,” Stephen Flurry wrote: “Even some educators are waking to the dangerous pitfalls of online multitasking and cursory reading (cursory means hasty and therefore not thorough or detailed).
+In “The Lost Art of Slow Reading,” Stephen Flurry wrote: “Even some educators are waking to the dangerous pitfalls of online multitasking and cursory or superficial reading.
 A few are even calling for us to return to the tried-and-tested method of slowly poring over the printed word.
-According to the Associated Press, one teacher ‘is encouraging schools from elementary through college to return to old strategies such as reading aloud and memorization as a way to help students truly ‘taste’ the words.
-He uses those techniques in his own classroom, where students have told him that they’ve become so accustomed to flitting from page to page online that they have trouble concentrating while reading printed books.’”
+According to the Associated Press, one teacher “is encouraging schools from elementary through college to return to old strategies such as reading aloud and memorization as a way to help students truly ‘taste’ the words.
+He uses those techniques in his own classroom, where students have told him that they’ve become so accustomed to flitting from page to page online that they have trouble concentrating while reading printed books” (Trumpet, October-November 2010).

-Think about a Lighthouse family.
+Think about a lighthouse family.
 No distractions.
-Reading was not an activity to hurry through—it was the activity—something to savor.
+Reading was not a chore to hurry through; it was the activity—something to savor.

-2 Timothy 2:15 says, “Study to shew thyself approved unto God, a workman that needs not to be ashamed, rightly dividing the word of truth.”
+2 Timothy 2:15 says, “Study to shew thyself approved unto God, a workman that needeth not to be ashamed, rightly dividing the word of truth.”

 The lighthouse family could intensely focus on their library box.

-Here is a quote from an online auction site that is selling one of these library boxes (without the books for $15,000): “[The library box] was a wonderful treat to the keepers and families as they had basically memorized all the books by the time the new supply came once per season.”
+An online auction site that is selling one of these library boxes (without the books for $15,000) states: “[The library box] was a wonderful treat to the keepers and families as they had basically memorized all the books by the time the new supply came once per season” (emphasis added).

-The Eagle Bluff Lighthouse kept their first box from August 1, 1898, until May 26, 1899—ten months to read and get all they could out of 50 books!
+The Eagle Bluff Lighthouse family kept their first box from Aug.
+1, 1898, to May 26, 1899—ten months to read and get all they could out of 50 books!
 And usually, the library box would rotate every three months.
 They would not see those books again—at least for some time!
-So, they read them, thought about them, memorized some of them, and probably copied favorite sections down.
+So they read them, thought about them, memorized some of them, and probably copied favorite sections down.

 For years these library boxes passed from lighthouse to lighthouse.
 Then around 1920, with radio and telephone coming on the scene, the libraries were no longer sent.
 Life sped up.
 People became more connected with each other, but they lost connection with books.
 Most became too busy to read as they once had.